 MRI Consent Form

 MRI stands for Magnetic Resonance Imaging.
 It is a noninvasive diagnostic test done to identify different disorders in the body.
-It has no harmful side effects/radiations, unlike CT scans, hence considered safe to be used.
-Different body parts can be imaged, like limbs, neck, chest, abdomen, and pelvis.
+It has no harmful side effects or radiation, unlike CT scans, so it is considered safe to use.
+Different body parts can be imaged, like the limbs, neck, chest, abdomen, and pelvis.

 Method:

 MRI is done in a huge machine that can accommodate the patient’s full body, in which strong magnetic waves are used to generate images of the soft tissues of the body.
-These are printed on films.
-Small sections of any body part are done so that any abnormality can be identified, and its extent can be measured in millimeters.
-The science behind is that when a magnetic field is strong enough it forces the protons in the body to align with that field created.
+These are printed on film.
+Small sections of any body part are done so that any abnormality can be identified and its extent can be measured in millimeters.
+The science behind this is that when a magnetic field is strong enough, it forces the protons in the body to align with the field created.

-A radiofrequency impulse is then passed through the patient’s body which causes the protons to get out of equilibrium resulting in an image of the soft tissues.
-During the MRI, the patient may feel discomfort as loud noises are heard of varying frequencies throughout the test.
+A radiofrequency impulse is then passed through the patient’s body, which causes the protons to get out of equilibrium, resulting in an image of the soft tissues.
+During the MRI, the patient may feel discomfort as loud noises are heard at varying frequencies throughout the test.

 Contraindications to MRI: